jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ..and we link to it from every page of our app.

-Video takes the personal touch you've been providing via support for years, and scales it up.
-Awesome.
+## Screenshot 3

+We also have lots of videos sprinkled around the popular pages in our documentation.

+Video does the best job of connecting the interface with the support.
+The viewer gets to watch you complete the actions they are looking to do, which provides them a clear roadmap to how to get it done.

-SECOND: video takes the least investment for the consumer.
+Video also takes the least investment for the consumer.
 It leaves your users with plenty of energy to GO DO the thing they came to do.
 Ever read a huge block, and then need a snack and a nap in order to do anything else?
 OK that's what we want to avoid.

-Finally, video does the best job of connecting the interface with the support.
-Reading documentation outside of your product is totally confusing and useless.
-Having big blocks of text inside your interface is a good way to encourage folks NOT to use your app.
-Video bridges that gap.
-You should make it.

 ## Heavy Hittin' Video

-Keep it nice and short.
+Here are some tips for creating excellent support videos:

+First, keep it focused.
 No one likes a super long and boring walkthrough.
 No one.
+We set a goal in advance for what we will cover, and who it is for.
+If it is for first-time users, then keep it to the basics.
+You can always supplement with an expert-level video later.

 Second, get your face on there!
-Make it personal - people love that personal connection.
+We use live-action bumpers with our videos to increase engagement and connection.
+Remember, when done well, heavy weight resources scale that personal connection better than email.

-Third, make it easy to update.
+Finally, make it easy to update.
 Things will change in your app - keep the original edit around, so you can drop in new screencasts when a button or menu changes.

+I think MailChimp are the gold standard when it comes to support videos - they have so many and they are well produced.
+I've also included a link to our Getting Started series.

 ## In-App Tool Tips

-Tool tips are the best for providing that little *nudge* that keeps your users going.
+Next up are tool tips.
+Tool tips are the best for providing a little *nudge* to keep your users going.
 We provide them in lots of little *friction* areas in the account, hidden under the nifty question mark icons.

 ## Heavy Hittin' Tool Tips